Battleroid/site/_posts/2018-11-19-old-masters.md

 I remember the initial discovery because it was a Friday, I was of course playing competitive in Overwatch.
 My coworker got paged that the cluster had gone red for over a period of 30 minutes.
 Soon after I get a message from him along the lines of:

-> "Hey, can you take a look at this?
+> Hey, can you take a look at this?
 Does this look right to you?
-22k unassigned shards, 0% active primaries."
+22k unassigned shards, 0% active primaries.

 Stunned, still playing my game, I replied I could take a look after I finish (lose) my game.
 Eventually I busted out my laptop, hopped on and took a look for myself.